maherhosn/first-day-repo/README.md

 # Testing a README.md

 ## Description:
-This is to test skipping a line /n
+This is to test skipping a line <br>
 This is the new line